 Explore Peterborough Kawarthas On A Self-Guided Sea Doo Tour…

 Related: West to East Kawartha Lakes Tour

 The Peterborough Kawarthas region of Ontario is part of the famous Trent-Severn Waterway.
-The region offers superb, self-guided jet ski, waverunner & Sea Doo watercraft riding close to the Greater Toronto Area (GTA).
-In this recreational boating paradise, you can pursue your Ontario powersports passion on the water by trailering your own personal watercraft for a day ride or weekend getaway and by renting a Sea Doo watercraft from Kawartha Adventure Rentals.
+The region offers superb, self-guided jetski, waverunner & Sea Doo watercraft riding close to the Greater Toronto Area (GTA).
+In this recreational boating paradise, you can pursue your Ontario powersports passion on the water.
+Either by trailering your own personal watercraft for a day ride or weekend getaway.
+Or by renting a Sea Doo watercraft from Kawartha Adventure Rentals.
 In fact, both Peterborough and the Kawarthas make my top 10 list of Ontario Sea Doo tours.